 Landscape Lighting Garden Columns

 The Garden Column was designed primarily as an architectural lighting source within the landscape.
-These require 4×4 or 6×6 wood or steel posts set into the grade and extending approximately 2-3 feet above ground.
+These require 4×4 or 6×6 wood or steel posts set into the grade and extending approximately 2-3 feet above ground–(The Prowell drawings will call out the exact height of each site post).
 The Column arrives as a compete four-sided assembly, slipping over the top of the wood post.
 The wiring is fed out under the bottom of the Column and junctioned to a low-voltage power source.

-The Column is secured to the post using the pre-bored screw holes and wood screws.
+The Column is secured to the post using the pre-bored screw holes and coated lags.
 The Column Cap slips over the Column and is secured using the pre-bored holes and screws.
 Access to the fixture or Plexiglas sheets that back the upper grid pattern is allowed by removing the Cap.